 The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-Whether it’s a small city condo or a sprawling mansion in the countryside, a house is the largest purchase most Americans will make in their lifetime.
-Not surprisingly, automobiles rank second, while underneath are items of great importance to a particular family or individual – for example, a grand piano for a household of musicians or regular vacations for a solo traveler.
+Whether you want a small city condo or a sprawling suburban mansion, a house is the largest purchase you'll probably make in your life.
+Not surprisingly, cars rank second.
+Under that are items of great importance to a family – for example, a grand piano for a house of musicians or regular vacations for a solo traveler.
 If you're saving for a large purchase, here are four steps that you can take to ensure your big ticket item is in reach:

-Step One: Consult a professional (or the Internet!)
+Step One: Consult a Pro (Or the Net!)

-In order to save up for major purchases such as a car or house, you’ll first need to find out how much your desired house, car, boat etc. will cost.
+In order to save up for a big purchase, you’ll first need to find out how much your desired house, car, boat etc. will cost.
 With cars, you may need to shop around and test drive a few models before you settle on the perfect ride.
 Call around to local dealerships for the best pricing and check local advertisements for sales.
-Potential homebuyers can start by researching costs for their desired home size and location, and then inquiring how much a mortgage broker would require as a down payment to secure such a property.
+If you are planning to buy a home, research costs for your desired home size and location, and then inquire how much a mortgage broker would require as a down payment to secure such a property.
 Make a "sanity check" of your personal finances.
 What amount of money can you handle being taken out of your monthly budget?
 Calculate how much of a monthly payment you can comfortably afford and how much of a down payment your lender or broker will require up-front to reach your desired monthly payment amount.

-While there’s no actual “magic number” that lenders seek, conventional wisdom holds that 20% is a sizeable enough down payment to secure attractive financing on a home or vehicle assuming your income and credit score meet lending criteria.
+While there’s no actual “magic number” that lenders seek, 20% is usually a sizable enough down payment to secure financing on a home or vehicle assuming your income and credit score meet lending criteria.
 Used car purchases can likely be financed with 10% down, according to Autotrader.com, and some dealerships offer low-down-payment financing options.
-Certain home loans, such as FHA loans, require as little as 3.5% down depending on the applicant’s credit.
-However, you may first want to calculate how much you’ll be paying over the entire life of the loan to see if it’s worthwhile to wait and save a bigger down payment before making a major purchase.
+Certain home loans require as little as 3.5% down depending on the applicant’s credit.
+However, you may first want to calculate how much you’ll be paying over the entire life of the loan to see if it’s worth it to wait and save a bigger down payment before making a major purchase.
 If you're saving for retirement, you'll likely be saving for much longer, so keep your pace slow and steady as you complete your short term financial goals.
 You may also want to consult a financial advisor if your long term goals involve making investments.

-Now that you have a dollar figure in mind for your down payment (or whole purchase amount), it’s time to figure out how you’re going to get from point A to point B. Make a budget.
-Look at your current expenses and determine if anything can be trimmed – for example, your morning lattes or monthly Netflix subscription, clothing purchases etc. Eat out less.
+Now that you have a dollar figure in mind for your down payment (or whole purchase amount), it’s time to determine how you’re going to get from point A to point B. Make a budget.
+Look at your current living expenses and determine if anything can be trimmed – for example, your morning lattes or monthly Netflix subscription, clothing purchases etc. Eat out less.
 Shop for better deals on goods and services you use regularly, and avoid using credit cards if you can't pay the entire balance in one month.
 This way, you won't get stuck with high credit card debt when you're trying to purchase your dream boat or concentrate on your retirement plans.

 Once you’ve trimmed the fat from your budget, you can look at how long it will take you to reach your savings goal.
-For example, if you have $1500 in savings now and find an extra $300 per month by trimming excesses and cancelling unnecessary services, you’ll reach a savings goal of $10,000 in a little more than two years (about 28 months).
-Get creative for faster savings.
+For example, if you have $1,500 in savings now and find extra money by trimming excesses and cancelling unnecessary services, you’ll reach a savings goal of $10,000 in a little more than two years (about 28 months).
+Get creative for faster savings:

 - Do contract or night work.